A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 - Prepare dough by mixing together all the dough ingredients and use your hands to form a sticky dough ball.
 Knead the dough on the bench for 4-5 minutes until you create a smoother ball (though it will still be a bit sticky.)Then cover with a damp towel and leave to ferment for three hours (at a room temperature between 21-23°C) before transferring to the fridge overnight.

-- Mix together the flour and 250g butter, then roll it into a rectangle of about 20 x 30cm, in between two sheets of baking paper.
-Place in the fridge to firm up a little bit so it is nice and cool, but ensure it is still pliable.
+- Mix together the 1.5 Tbsp flour and 250g butter, then roll it into a rectangle of about 20 x 30cm, in between two sheets of baking paper.
+Place in the fridge for a few minutes so it is cool.
+Howver ensure it is still nice and pliable.
 Aim for the butter and the dough to be similar consistencies.

 - Take the dough and on a floured bench, roll it into a rectangle double the size of the butter packet.
 Place the butter packet on the bottom end of the dough and fold over the top end.
 Fold the sides over to tuck in the butter.
 Use a rolling pin to gently press a few times along the length of the dough to help disperse the butter.